shaltut/cbsi_inv_sys/readme.txt

 	- fix the error in the check-out function (sites_options($connect)) where if you dont enter a 'site' option, it still lets you check out that piece of equipment, and returns 0 as the site_id.

 OTHER STUFF TO DO:
+	--- Add time to the date displayed in checkouts (and on index.php) tables
+	--- Make dates appear in a different format
 	--- Make equipment that requires maimtenance red and equipment that will need maintenance in the next 2 weeks yellow.
 	--- Have the system email all 'master' user's email addresses when a piece of equipment is nearing it's maintenance date.
 	--- Adding color coded Glyphicons could make the site more unique and user friendly!
 Check out Bootstrap Glyphicons and try to find ways to implement them!